Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Or set off a second one.

 No time to think about that.
-Wouldn’t fuckin’ feel it if it happened anyway, so...shut up and go to work.
+Wouldn’t fuckin’ feel it if it happened anyway, so... shut up and go to work.

 Right now, they were in the worst kind of urban maneuver, securing ground and flushing out territory.
 It turned out that gaoian and human tactics were *fantastic* for the task.
 There was a pattern to it, where you cleared a sector, covered ingress, swept the obstacle clear.
 Sometimes there were buildings that needed to be cleared.
 Mostly, it was holes under debris.
 The silverfurs darted forward, the humans flowed in to secure.
 The big guys lugged in the packs filled with shieldsticks and ammo, leapfrog, leapfrog, leapfrog…

-It all sorta...melted together after a while, really.
+It all sorta... melted together after a while, really.
 The Hunters were too fuckin’ dumb to know what was up.
-They just...charged.
+They just... charged.
 And died.
 Didn’t even seem to give a fuck they were bein’ mowed down…

 Right up until the *other* Hunters took advantage.
 Invisibility sure as fuck made it easy to get outflanked, the sneaky fucks.